TL;DR

 -

 Prioritize concision and clarity.
 When multiple answers are grammatically correct, the ACT almost always prefers the shortest, clearest option.
-If an answer choice is wordy or redundant, it's probably not the best one.
+Wordy or redundant answer choices are usually not the best ones.

 -

 Genuinely consider "No Change."
-Many questions include "No Change" as Option A. It's the correct answer a fair amount of the time.
+Many questions include "No Change" as Option A, and it's the correct answer a fair amount of the time.
 Before you change something, make sure you can identify what's actually wrong with the original.
 If you can't, "No Change" may be the right call.

-The ACT English section tests your grammar, your understanding of rhetorical choices, and your ability to make writing clear and effective.
-The good news: these are all skills you can sharpen with practice.
-Focus on learning the core grammar rules, get comfortable with the test format through timed practice, and review your mistakes carefully.
-The more familiar you are with how the test works, the more confident and efficient you'll be on exam day.
+The ACT English section tests grammar, rhetorical choices, and the ability to make writing clear and effective across 50 questions (40 scored) in 35 minutes.
+Focus on the core grammar rules that make up the majority of questions, get comfortable with the format through timed practice, and review your mistakes carefully.
+Familiarity with how the test works leads directly to more efficient, confident performance on test day.